jtlee523/NumMethods_CMT/README.md

 1) "The density-matrix renormalization group in the age of matrix product states" https://arxiv.org/pdf/1008.3477.pdf
 2) European School on Tensor Networks: http://quantumtensor.pks.mpg.de/index.php/schools/

+I am using Julia and ITensors, which can be found at this link: http://itensor.org/index.html

 ### Notebooks
 -ITensor

 --Ising Model example (using autoMPO() and MPO() )

+--Measurements within an MPS